 Bachelor of Science in Dietetics

-Students in the Didactic Program in Dietetics develop human relationship skills and expertise in addressing nutritional needs for human growth and development throughout the life cycle.
+The Bachelor of Science degree program in Dietetics is a useful and practical area of study for students interested in health maintenance and rehabilitation through the science of nutrition.
+Physiological, biological, and behavioral sciences provide the foundation for a wide range of studies applicable to community, clinical, private practice, and management aspects of nutrition in health care.
+You will develop human relationship skills and expertise in addressing nutritional needs for human growth and development throughout the life cycle.
 Physiological, biological, and behavioral sciences provide the foundation for a wide range of studies applicable to management of nutrition in health care.
 Upon completion of the prescribed course of study, students are qualified for entry-level careers in community, clinical, consultative dietetics, and food service management positions in business, health care, and industry.
-At the senior level, a student may apply for a dietetic internship accredited by the Accreditation Council for Education in Nutrition & Dietetics of the Academy of Nutrition & Dietetics.
-After completion of the internship the student is eligible to take the registration exam to become a Registered Dietitian.

 - Catalog Description